Cyanic76/Cyanic76/README.md

 👋 Hello, this is Cyanic.
 I'm a web developer and maybe a future programmer.

-🌱 I'm currently learning the Python language.
+🌱 I'm currently developing a [homepage](https://github.com/Cyanic76/home.cyanic.tk) and a [new Discord bot](https://cyanic.tk/layers).

 💬 Feel free to ask me about anything related to development, programming.